krutibaraiya/Blockchain-Assignment-1/README.md

 ## Tech stack
-* The project is built using Python-Flask framework.
+* The project is built using Python-Flask framework and tested on Ubuntu.
 * Postman was used to test and interact with the endpoints.

 ## How to run